idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 * An NGSI-LD information model which derives from the Labeled Property Graph (LPG) model and grounds on the RDF for a semantic annotation of the data in the graph.
 * The NGSI-LD API, which defines a REST API for building and interacting with the graph.

+## Knowledge Objects

+The intrinsic nature of knowledge graphs is to connect as much knowledge as possible within certain scope---time and/or space.
+However, not all processes and operations require whole knowledge graphs.
+For instance, the communication of a piece of telemetry data, organized according to NTF {{RFC9232}}, can be repreented as a subset of the knowledge graph of all measurements.

+A knowledge object, as defined in {{EERVC}, consists in a knowledge graph subset of an arbitrary size---from single atoms to tens or hundreds of triples---that is decorated with metadata to facilitate its contextualization.

+Knowledge objects are particularly well suited to enable entities that work with knowledge graphs to communicate to each other knowledge pieces, obtained from their knowledge graphs or newly created from other sources, such as monitoring.
+It has been demonstrated in {{SECDEP}}.

 # Knowledge Graph Construction (KGC)

 The construction of a knowledge graph can be divided into two main activities: ontology development ({{sec-onto}}) and knowledge graph construction pipeline ({{sec-pipe}}).